LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BotTemplates/MavenConcierge.md

    <img class="fancyimage" style="width:800px" src="img/maven/mave_bot_template_image_7.png">

-4. The phoneNumber can then be used to determine customer attributes for example if the customer is a VIP or not and then route them to a specific skill or agent defined inside Maven Policy editor.
+4. The phoneNumber can then be used to determine customer attributes for example if the customer is a VIP or not and then route them to a specific skill or agent defined inside Conversation Orchestrator Policy editor.
 To run an end to end example of such a feature, please refer to the [Dynamic Routing Tutorial](https://developers.liveperson.com/maven-ai-ai-powered-routing-tutorial.html#using-a-policy-with-conversation-builder)